ironwheel/nextjs-dharma-connect/apps/student-manager/README.md

-# Access Manager
+# Student Manager

-The Access Manager is a web application for managing user access to various applications in the Dharma Connect monorepo.
+The Student Manager is a web application for managing user access to various applications in the Dharma Connect monorepo.
 It provides a centralized interface for administrators to control which students have access to which applications and what permissions they have.

 ## Features